uPortal-Attic/uportal-home/README.md

 ## Running w/ Mock Data

 To run simply type `mvn clean package && mvn jetty:run` from the root directory.
-By default jetty runs on port 8080.
+By default Jetty runs on port 8080.

 ## Deploying to a Running Local Tomcat